Softpanorama

 --Eric Hoffer, The true Believer

 All-in-all RMS played tremendously positive initial role in the development of open source software and the initial formation of a large and important democratic movement that free/open source eventually become.
-He manages to be at right time at right place and his GNU project became a powerful organizing force for free/open software developers.
+He manages to be at right time at right place and his GNU project at one point of time became a powerful organizing force for free/open software developers.
 Later Linux overtook the leading role of FSF, but still it remains attractive for the most radical wing of free/open software developers.
 Stallman's achievements were not went unnoticed:

 Please remember that this is a slightly skeptical chapter.
 Despite problems and missteps (and may be due to them) people as RMS are absolutely necessary for the survival of the movement (especially it its early most vulnerable stage) and they provide the cornerstone of what later become the most important democratic movement in software.